Leo70kg/engine/doc/README.md

        using src*dst + dst*src.alpha

 ## Character lighting ##

-   Overbrightening
+    * Overbrightening

-      lighting program assumes a dynamic range 2x than normally exists during rendering we set the hardware gamma ramp so that the back half of it is saturated to identity net effect is that all textures are doubled in brightness but only exhibit saturation artifacts if they exceed 50% intensity requires Get/SetDeviceGammaRamp
+      lighting program assumes a dynamic range 2x than normally exists during rendering we set the hardware gamma ramp so that the back half of it is saturated to identity

+      net effect is that all textures are doubled in brightness but only exhibit saturation artifacts if they exceed 50% intensity

+      requires Get/SetDeviceGammaRamp

       not available on NT4

       requires 3Dfx extension on Voodoo2

       we gain dynamic range in exchange for lower precision

-   Cheezy shadows
+    * Cheezy shadows
       project a polygon straight down
       alpha determined by height of object
       basically just a dynamic wall mark

-   Sunlight
+    * Sunlight

 ## Shader Architecture ##

 actually materials
-  many special effects done with very little coding descriptions in text (.shader) files general information stored in the material definition body
+    many special effects done with very little coding descriptions in text (.shader) files
+    general information stored in the material definition body

     sound type
     editor image
     vertex deformation information
     lighting information
-  misc other material global information tessellation density (for brushes only) sort bias
+    misc other material global information
+    tessellation density (for brushes only)
+    sort bias

     multiple stages can specify:
-  texture map (name or $lightmap) texcoord source environment mapping texture coordinates lightmap coordinates
+    texture map (name or $lightmap)
+    texcoord source
+    environment mapping
+    texture coordinates
+    lightmap coordinates

     alpha and color sources
     identity
     waveform
     client game
     diffuse/specular lighting
     alpha and color modifiers
     unused right now

     texture coordinate modifiers
     rotate (degs/second)
     clamp enable/disable
     scroll (units/second per S & T)
     turbulence
     scale (waveform)
     arbitrary transform
     blend function
     depth test and mask
     alpha test

     multitexture collapsing
-   depending on underlying multitexture capability we can examine blend funcs and other relevant data and collapse into multitexture appropriately polygon offset used for wall marks, cheezy shadows
+    depending on underlying multitexture capability
+    we can examine blend funcs and other relevant data and collapse into multitexture appropriately
+    polygon offset
+    used for wall marks, cheezy shadows

 ## Optimized for hardware acceleration ##
     Triangle meshes have a sort key that encodes material state, sort type, etc qsort on state before rendering
-  1.5M multitexture tris/second on ATI Rage128 on a PIII/500
-   with 50% of our time in the OpenGL driver
+    1.5M multitexture tris/second on ATI Rage128 on a PIII/500 with 50% of our time in the OpenGL driver

 ## Triangle renderer ##
     Strip order, but not strips
     32B aligned 1K vertex buffers
     we have knowledge of all rendering data before we begin rendering due to our sorting/batching of primitives rescale Z range every frame for max precision in depth buffer

     TessEnd_MultitexturedLightmapped
     First texture unit in GL_REPLACE mode
     Second texture unit in GL_MODULATE mode
     Color arrays disabled
     Uses ARB_multitexture extension

     TessEnd_VertexLit
     Handles models
     Same as TessEnd_Generic, just less setup/application cruft on our side, looks the same to the driver

 ## Scalability ##
     Vertex light option (fill rate bound or lacking blending modes) LOD bias for models (throughput bound)
-  Subdivision depth for curves (throughput bound) Screen re-size (fill bound)
+    Subdivision depth for curves (throughput bound)
+    Screen re-size (fill bound)
     Dynamic lights can be disabled (CPU bound) Supporting multiple CPU architectures

 ## OpenGL support ##
     Die, minidriver, die
     No support for minidriver or D3D wrapper
     Gave OpenGL an early boost
     Gave OpenGL an anchor to future development
-  Wrote Quake III on Intergraph workstations, typically dual processor PII/400 machines however with fairly slow (~60mpixel/second) fill rate to keep us honest QGL dynamic loading bindings
+    Wrote Quake III on Intergraph workstations,
+    typically dual processor PII/400 machines however with fairly slow (~60mpixel/second) fill rate to keep us honest QGL dynamic loading bindings
     LoadLibrary + wglGetProcAddress
-  Necessitated because of Voodoo & Voodoo2
-  ICD vs. minidriver vs. standalone driver
-  Allows us to log OpenGL calls
+    Necessitated because of Voodoo & Voodoo2 ICD vs. minidriver vs. standalone driver Allows us to log OpenGL calls

 ## Transforms ##
     We use the full OpenGL transform pipeline
     We do not use the OpenGL lighting pipeline
     We do not use OpenGL fog capabilities

 ## Extensions Supported ##
-  Written on vanilla OpenGL, extension support is completely optional ARB_multitexture texture environment extensions
+    Written on vanilla OpenGL, extension support is completely optional ARB\_multitexture
+    texture environment extensions
-  S3_s3tc and other compressed texture extensions EXT_swapinterval
+    S3\_s3tc and other compressed texture extensions
-  3DFX_gamma_control
+    EXT\_swapinterval
+    3DFX\_gamma\_control

 ## Specific hardware comments ##
-  Note to IHVs: Intel wants to work with you on hardware acceleration, contact Igor Sinyak (igor.sinyak@intel.com) if interested Voodoo/V2/V3/Banshee very good OpenGL driver, 16-bit
+  * Note to IHVs: Intel wants to work with you on hardware acceleration, contact Igor Sinyak (igor.sinyak@intel.com) if interested
-  S3 Savage3D
+  * Voodoo/V2/V3/Banshee, very good OpenGL driver, 16-bit
-   good OpenGL driver, Savage4 has strong multitexture capability ATI Rage Pro poor image quality, low performance, but still supported owns the market
+  * S3 Savage3D, good OpenGL driver, Savage4 has strong multitexture capability
+  * ATI Rage Pro, poor image quality, low performance, but still supported owns the market
-  ATI Rage 128
-   feature complete, very fast OpenGL
-  Rendition V2200
-   state of ICD is unknown at this point, but good hardware Intel i740
+  * ATI Rage 128, feature complete, very fast OpenGL Rendition V2200 state of ICD is unknown at this point, but good hardware
-   16-bit, very high quality OpenGL drivers, AGP texturing, average image quality
+  * Intel i740, 16-bit, very high quality OpenGL drivers, AGP texturing, average image quality
-  Matrox G200/G400
-   looks like they have good hardware and recent strong ICD support Nvidia Riva128(ZX) good OpenGL driver, very poor image quality
+  * Matrox G200/G400, looks like they have good hardware and recent strong ICD support
-  Nvidia RivaTNT/TNT2
+  * Nvidia Riva128(ZX), good OpenGL driver, very poor image quality
-   feature complete, very fast OpenGL
+  * Nvidia RivaTNT/TNT2, feature complete, very fast OpenGL, Recommendations
-  Recommendations

 ## The Future: Content and Technology ##
-   technological advances are second order effects technological advances need appropriate content high resolution art with large dynamic range level design that maximizes the given the triangle budget lighting design that is effective and dramatic game design that leverages the technology effectively
+   * technological advances are second order effects
+   * technological advances need appropriate content
+   * high resolution art with large dynamic range
+   * level design that maximizes the given the triangle budget
+   * lighting design that is effective and dramatic
+   * game design that leverages the technology effectively